General Introduction to Ocean Accounts

 System of Environmental-Economic Accounting (SEEA)

 The System of Environmental-Economic Accounting (SEEA) includes two complementary standards: the SEEA Central Framework (SEEA-CF)[7:5] and SEEA Ecosystem Accounting (SEEA-EA)[8:6].
-SEEA-CF provides methodology for measuring individual environmental assets (e.g., fish stocks, minerals) and their flows into the economy, structured through Physical Supply and Use Tables and asset accounts.
-SEEA-EA focuses on ecosystem accounting, including ecosystem extent, condition, and services.
-Ocean Accounts adapt these approaches specifically for the marine domain, addressing challenges such as three-dimensional ecosystem delineation and fluid boundaries[23].
-In practice, this means a country that has already implemented SEEA for terrestrial ecosystems can extend the same methodological approach to its marine and coastal areas.
+Ocean accounts adapt these approaches specifically for the marine domain, addressing challenges such as three-dimensional ecosystem delineation and fluid boundaries[22].
+Full treatment of SEEA concepts relevant to ocean accounts is in TG-0.2 Overview of Relevant Statistical Standards.

 Ocean Economy Satellite Accounts

-Ocean Economy Satellite Accounts are specialized economic accounts that disaggregate and measure ocean-related economic activities.
-These complement traditional national accounts by providing greater detail on maritime sectors that are often hidden within broader classifications[24].
-For example, fishing revenue might be aggregated with agriculture in standard accounts -- an ocean economy satellite account separates it out, making the ocean's economic contribution visible to policymakers.
+Ocean Economy Satellite Accounts are specialised economic accounts that disaggregate and measure ocean-related economic activities.
+These complement traditional national accounts by providing greater detail on maritime sectors that are often hidden within broader classifications[23].
+For example, fishing revenue might be aggregated with agriculture in standard accounts—an ocean economy satellite account separates it out, making the ocean's economic contribution visible to policymakers.

 Natural Capital Accounting (NCA)